duggan/pontoon/README.md

 Set the `MOCK` environment variable (to anything) to return mock request data instead of querying Digital Ocean.

 This is implemented soley for end-to-end testing of the CLI, but you may find it useful in some other scenarios.

-## Addendum

-### Windows support

-Pontoon's lack of Windows support is a bug, not a feature.
-If you need pontoon on Windows, the best way to help get it there is with a pull request.